Floriansylvain/Pong/README.md

 The game controls are : W/S (or Z/S) for P1 and UP/DOWN for P2. (and sorry for french annotations and some french named variables, I was tired ahah)

+If you just want to play the game, you can download " Pong_Setup.exe " and install it.

 ![Alt text](img/Menu.jpg?raw=true "Menu")

 ![Alt text](img/game1.jpg?raw=true "Game example 1")